gwlee-dev/bs5treeview/README.md

-# Bootstrap 5 Tree View
+# Vanilla-JS Bootstrap 5 Tree View

-this is a fork of https://github.com/chniter/bstreeview.
+this is a fork of nhmvienna/bs5treeview.
+For use without JQuery.
-For use with bootstrap 5 the attributes have been changed from data-target and data-toggle to the new data-bs-target and data-bs-toogle syntax.

-A very simple plugin to build a basic and elegant Treeview with boostrap 5.
+A very simple plugin to build a basic and elegant Treeview with bootstrap 5.